NyaShinn1204/Yoimi/README.en-us.md

 #### Decryption fails in Chinese environment

-In this case, use the -rd option or the --randaom-directory option.
+In this case, use the -rd option or the --random-directory option.

 #### NHK Issues